krosenfeld-IDM/laser-measles/docs/usage.rst

 Overview
 --------

-laser-measles is a spatial epidemiological modeling toolkit for measles transmission dynamics, built on the LASER framework.
+laser-measles is a spatial epidemiological modeling toolkit for measles transmission dynamics, built on the `LASER framework <https://github.com/InstituteforDiseaseModeling/laser>`_.
 It provides a flexible, component-based architecture for disease simulation with support for multiple geographic scales and demographic configurations.

 Key features include:

 * **Spatial modeling**: Support for geographic regions with administrative boundaries and population distributions
 * **Multiple model types**: Biweekly and Generic models for different use cases
 * **Component-based architecture**: Interchangeable disease dynamics components
-* **High-performance computing**: Optimized data structures and C extensions
+* **High-performance computing**: Optimized data structures and Numba JIT compilation
 * **Type-safe parameters**: Pydantic-based configuration management

 Installation and Setup